 The discount rate used in the determination of the total OPEB liability is based on a combination of the expected long-term rate of return on plan investments and the municipal bond rate.
-If the employer does not have a trust dedicated exclusively to the payment of OPEB benefits, as is the case with the Carroll, Jo Daviess, and Stephenson Counties Regional Office of Education No. 8, then only the municipal bond rate is used in determining the total OPEB liability.
+If the employer does not have a trust dedicated exclusively to the payment of OPEB benefits, as is the case with the ROE, then only the municipal bond rate is used in determining the total OPEB liability.

 If the postretirement plan is funded, cash flow projections are used to determine the extent which the plan's future net position will be able to cover future benefit payments.
-To the extent future benefit payments are covered by the plan's projected net position, the expected rate of return on plan investments is used to determine the portion of the net OPEB liability associated with those payments.
-To the extent future benefit payments are not covered by the plan's projected net position, the municipal bond rate is used to determine the portion of the net OPEB liability associated with those payments.
+To the extent future benefit payments are covered by the plan's projected net position, the expected rate of return on plan investments is used to determine the portion of the OPEB liability associated with those payments.
+To the extent future benefit payments are not covered by the plan's projected net position, the municipal bond rate is used to determine the portion of the OPEB liability associated with those payments.

 Projected benefit payments are determined during the valuation process based on the assumptions.
-More details on the assumptions are in the prior section.
 The expected contributions are based on the funding policy of the plan.